OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-inline-block.md

 * ignores width and height properties
 * if floated will become a block element

-The diffence between block and inline elements is that block builds the structure while inline blocks are more text-based.
+The difference between block and inline elements is that block builds the structure while inline blocks are more text-based.
 Now that we got the basics down you might be wondering where `inline-block` fits in.

 <h1 style="color:#3CCAE6">Whats up with Inline-block?</h1>

 If an inline and block element had a baby we would get an inline-block.
-Elements with this box behave as though they where inline but we can set width and height, top and bottom margins and padding.
+Elements with this box behave as though they were inline but we can set width and height, top and bottom margins and padding.
 This can be useful in making navigation bars and creating layouts that you would normally use floats for which we will demonstrate in a moment.

  The way this is achieved is by using the `display` property to change the default box